Cooking with Mamma C

 Instructions

-• Prep your Braciole filling: Place about 4 thin slices of Italian bread in a bowl and drizzle water over it, to dampen the bread.
-Grate your Pecorino, if needed.
+• Prep the braciole filling: Place about 4 thin slices of Italian bread in a bowl and drizzle water over it, to dampen the bread.
+Grate the Pecorino, if needed.
 Rinse, dry and cut up the parsley and basil.
 Peel and chop two cloves of garlic.
-Measure out your salt and pepper.
+Measure out the salt and pepper.
 Make sure to set out 18 toothpicks or have kitchen twine ready.

 • Tear up the soaked bread into pieces, until you have one cup.
 Add the bread pieces to a small mixing bowl, along with the Pecorino, basil, parsley, chopped garlic, salt and pepper.
 Stir gently to combine.
 Use a spoon to divide the filling into six sections in your bowl.